 Third-person singular English grammar

-The pronouns – he, she, it + any name, position or relation that describes one single person or thing is a third-person singular subject.
+The pronouns – he, she, it + any name, position, or relation that describes one single person or thing are third-person singular subjects.

 |Examples of third-person singular subjects|

 |Ken’s boss studies English.|

 |My sister studies English.|

 I was working on a verb grammar course last week.
 While I was writing the lessons I was explaining that third-person singular subjects will add S or ES to the end of the verb describing their action.

 I thought it would be helpful to explain what we mean in English grammar by Third Person Singular.
 So I made this English grammar blog post to answer this question.

 - WHAT IS THE Third Person Singular?